 2. Erlitou, Shang, and Zhou Vessels

 a.
-Vessels are mostly utilitarian gray paste cooking tripod basins, cooking and storage jars, wide mouth containers, pan circular dishes with flat base, and broad three legged version of pan.
+Vessels are mostly utilitarian gray paste cooking tripod basins, cooking and storage jars, wide mouth containers, pan circular dishes with flat base, and broad three legged versions of pans.
 The latter also appear in fine gray and black pastes.
-The forms of these include the kettle with lid (he), tripod liquid heating vessel with pouring spout (jue), tripod cooking pot (ding), goblet or beaker (gu), tripod water heater without pouring spout (jia).
+The forms of these include the kettle with lid (he), tripod liquid heating vessel with pouring spout (jue), tripod cooking pot (ding), goblet or beaker (gu), and tripod water heater without pouring spout (jia).

 b.
 Shang and Zhou: Vessels may be wheel-made or coiled.
 Vessels can be utilitarian gray paste cooking vessels, often cord-impressed, or more highly decorated types.
 Surfaces can be impressed and glazed yellow to brown to dark green.
 White porcelain-like vessels also occur.
 Forms include those of the Erlitou plus wide-mouth containers and variously shaped jars and serving vessels.